10stand/ts-proto/README.markdown

 ### Supported options

-* With `--ts_proto_opt=context=true`, the services will have a Go-style `ctx` parameter, which is useful for tracing/logging/etc. if you're not using node's `async_hooks` api due to performance reasons.
+* With `--ts_proto_opt=useContext=true`, the services will have a Go-style `ctx` parameter, which is useful for tracing/logging/etc. if you're not using node's `async_hooks` api due to performance reasons.

 * With `--ts_proto_opt=forceLong=long`, all 64 bit numbers will be parsed as instances of `Long` (using the [long](https://www.npmjs.com/package/long) library).